wedward88/Endeavornote/README.md

 # Welcome to Endeavornote!

-Endeavornote is a clone of the note taking application Evernote (https://evernote.com/).
+Endeavornote is a clone of the note taking application [Evernote](http://evernote.com/).
 It is used to take notes in Rich Text Format, and organize them into notebooks.

-Please visit the live site at https://endeavornote.herokuapp.com/#/.
+Please visit the live site [HERE](https://endeavornote.herokuapp.com/#/).

 Endeavornote was built using the following technologies:
 * Ruby 2.5.1